How DMP Works

 - Produces a verdict (VALUE/LEAN/SHOP/WAIT/PASS) with reasoning

-Think of recommended bets as a curated shortlist -- props where the numbers line up across many dimensions.
-The best workflow is to start from recommended bets and click through to read what AI Insights says about each one before placing a bet.
+Think of recommended bets as a curated shortlist — the props that already cleared the +EV gate.
+The best workflow is to start there and click through to read what AI Insights says about each one before placing a bet.

 Performance Tracking